kserve/kserve/docs/predict-api/v2/required_api.md

       // The requested output tensors for the inference.
 Optional, if not
       // specified all outputs produced by the model will be returned. repeated InferRequestedOutputTensor outputs = 6;

+      // The data contained in an input tensor can be represented in "raw"
+      // bytes form or in the repeated type that matches the tensor's data
+      // type.
+To use the raw representation 'raw_input_contents' must be
+      // initialized with data for each tensor in the same order as
+      // 'inputs'.
+For each tensor, the size of this content must match
+      // what is expected by the tensor's shape and data type.
+The raw
+      // data must be the flattened, one-dimensional, row-major order of
+      // the tensor elements without any stride or padding between the
+      // elements.
+Note that the FP16 data type must be represented as raw
+      // content as there is no specific data type for a 16-bit float
+      // type.
+      //
+      // If this field is specified then InferInputTensor::contents must
+      // not be specified for any input tensor. repeated bytes raw_input_contents = 7;
     }

     message ModelInferResponse